 |Ameresco Solar 20J 20W 12V with J-Box Ameresco Solar 20J AMR20-20J Ameresco Solar 20J 20W 12V Solar Panel with J-Box||12 V||20 W||9.75||$195.00|

-Want more?
-We have created a handy, more in-depth overview of how solar panels work.
-Here we go into more detail, not only on how the photovoltaic effect works, but also on how solar cells work together to create different voltages, and on the meaning of all the various ratings in the specification brochures.
+We have a more in-depth overview on our blog of how solar panels work with more detail on how the photovoltaic process works, how PV cells work together to create different voltages, and on understanding the various ratings on solar panels’ technical spec sheets.

 Over the last 10 years, solar panel cost per Watt has fallen tremendously while the electric utilities’ prices have only gone up.
 With more electronic gadgets and appliances in the average home than ever before and solar incentives and rebates available in many areas, the current conditions are excellent for most homeowners to reduce their electricity costs with solar panels.
 Grid-tied solar systems typically pay for themselves in just a few years.
 Off-grid systems are more expensive due to the added cost of battery storage, but are still usually much more cost effective than paying for utility service to be brought to your off-grid location.

 If you own a home or cabin with a roof (or land) unshaded by hills, trees, or other structures from about 9am – 3pm, then you have some prime real estate for a solar PV system.
 The best roofs for solar panels are shade-free; south, southeast, or southwest facing (north if you’re in the southern hemisphere); and less than 10 years old.
 If your roof is problematic, ground-mounting your panels could be a great option.